Skip to main content

 You can review active destinations and loaders by navigating to Destinations > Destination list.

-We recommend scheduling regular lake maintenance jobs to ensure the best long-term performance.
+For AWS Glue, we recommend scheduling regular lake maintenance jobs to ensure the best long-term performance.

 How loading works